DrJieTao/DeepLearning_docs/syllabus.md

 __NOTE:__ Please check each week's schedule/checklist frequently for important dates and other information.

+### In-class Tutorials

+You are supposed to complete and submit __ALL__ in-class tutorials.
+All submissions have to go through __Google Classroom__.

 ### DataCamp Assignments

 There are __four (4)__ assignments in this course, which covers different phases/aspects of a deep learning project.
 These are designed to provide you with an opportunity to internalize as well as apply the materials discussed during the class session and related practices.

 <!--TODO: Jie: add datacamp course -->

-These assignments will be made available along this course via our [DataCamp course](https://www.datacamp.com/groups/shared_links/7c9f0b836086fae9752638e1ac724f1c5d015ac7818b1a6eae86ac1d5af1df20), please pay attention to each week's schedule/checklist.
+These assignments will be made available along this course via our [DataCamp course](https://www.datacamp.com/groups/shared_links/7c9f0b836086fae9752638e1ac724f1c5d015ac7818b1a6eae86ac1d5af1df20), please pay attention to each week's schedule.

 It is expected that you __collaborate__ with your peers - but you still need to put in your best effort in the mini projects.
 It is __YOUR__ responsiblity to make sure you have a working DataCamp account, and is enrolled in the DataCamp companion course of this course.